magnASCII.io Simone Magnaschi

 Saved on: 2021-11-28

-We are very excited to announce the preview release of Microsoft Power Fx as open source.
-Under the MIT license, you can now freely integrate this Excel-like, low code programming language in your own projects.
+The preview release of Microsoft Power Fx is now available as open source on GitHub You can now freely integrate this Excel-like, low code programming language in all of your own projects.

 Tags: #programming